eclipse-tractusx/portal-assets/developer/Technical Documentation/Others/Images, Graphics and Diagrams.md

 ## Caching

 Images are large and often we don't want to send them over the network every time.
 So it can be a huge gain in user experience and overall performance to set the caching right.
-Images like teasers don't contain valuable information and can be stored on the client device for some time instead of transferring everytime again.
-A caching time from several weeks to months is usually appropriate.
+Images like teasers don't contain valuable information and can be stored on the client device for some time instead of transferring again and again.
+A caching time of several weeks to months is usually appropriate.

 <br/>